 Spanish 101 and 102 and their intensive equivalent (110) are content-based language courses, meaning that language learning and intellectual growth go hand in hand.
 The sequence of courses is built around four themes, namely ‘The Construction of a Modern Society’, ‘Race and Gender’, ‘Identity’ and ‘Going Global: Transnational Units and Migration’; it provides the student with the tools to critically approach the cultures of the Spanish-speaking regions on both sides of the Atlantic.
 These are learner-centered courses where students build both their knowledge of subject matter and their language proficiency through oral and written discussions of primary sources, including but not limited to accounts of historical memory, journal articles, reports from international organizations, photography and film.
 The course further advances language proficiency in all four skills: speaking, listening, writing, and reading in a range of genres and styles, including description, argumentation and narration.
 Grammar and lexicon presented in these courses are chosen to facilitate discussions of the events and figures that shape these regions today.
 Special attention is placed on basic linguistic structures such as copula verbs and prepositions as well as advanced target forms such as past tense distinctions, relative clauses, and passive constructions.
 Assessment is continuous and includes debates, long and short presentations, short papers, short and long exams, and a learner’s portfolio.
 The courses follow a flipped classroom design and the student’s portfolio works as the link between out-of-classroom preparation for in-classroom active seminars.

 The course is designed to facilitate and enhance the acquisition of Spanish pronunciation during study abroad.
 In the course, students acquire basic knowledge of Spanish phonetics, become aware of the different varieties of Spanish, and investigate the differences between their pronunciation and that of the native speakers around them.
-The study abroad experience presents an ideal setting for students to make a significant leap forward with their pronunciation.
-This course will complement and reinforce the normal benefits that result from increased quality and quantity of input with self-analysis and reflection on speech.
-As an example, during the jungle visit in Tiputini students will learn much about the biodiversity of the Yasuni National Park–just by being there.
-However, the inclusion of talks from experts and professional guides during excursions are a key complement for optimal learning.
-Similarly, this class helps the pronunciation refinements that are accessible only in the advanced stage to be significantly greater than those that would be obtained without a guide.
-This course is intended to serve as a guide at a time when students are going to be exposed to a barrage of linguistic input.
+The study abroad experiences present an ideal setting for students to make a significant leap forward with their pronunciation.
+This course will complement and reinforce the normal benefits that result from increased quality and quantity of input, with self-analysis and reflection on speech.
+This class is designed to help students attain advanced pronunciation features during a period of intense language immersion.